tekknolagi/tekknolagi.github.com/_posts/2025-11-30-seeing-like-a-jit.md

 ### Dynamic properties

+There are other properties we care to check: the method override.
+Even if we make this override check cheap---a load and a compare, perhaps---it's still significant overhead for adding two small numbers.

-Perhaps more clever, we could also use [quickening][quickening] (PDF) to generate specialized versions of the opcode handlers that can assume *without checking* that integer plus and string plus have not been tampered with.
+We could instead use [quickening][quickening] (PDF) to generate specialized versions of the opcode handlers that can assume *without checking* that integer plus and string plus have not been tampered with.
 Then, only if the methods get tampered with, re-write all of the specialized opcodes that depend on this property to the more generic version.

 [quickening]: /assets/img/ic-meets-quickening.pdf